lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 This is only required for tasklet steps, other step types do not require a transaction manager by design.

 Moreover, the transaction manager was configurable by implementing `BatchConfigurer#getTransactionManager`.
 The transaction manager being an implementation detail of the `JobRepository`, it should not be configurable at the same level as the `JobRepository` (ie in the same interface).
-In this release, the method `getTransactionManager` was removed from the `BatchConfigurer` interface.
-If needed, a custom transaction manager could be supplied via the constructor of `DefaultBatchConfigurer` or by implementing `getJobRepository`.
-For more details about this change, please check https://github.com/spring-projects/spring-batch/issues/4191.
+In this release, the `BatchConfigurer` interface was removed.
+If needed, a custom transaction manager could be supplied either declaratively as an attribute of `@EnableBatchProcessing`, or programmatically by overriding `DefaultBatchConfiguration#getTransactionManager()`.
+For more details about this change, please check https://github.com/spring-projects/spring-batch/issues/3942.

 ### JobBuilderFactory and StepBuilderFactory bean exposure/configuration